typescript-eslint/typescript-eslint/README.md

 Knowing we can do this is just the start, of course, we then need to set about creating a parser which is capable of parsing TypeScript source code, and delivering an AST which is compatible with the one ESLint expects (with some additions for things such as `: number`, as mentioned above).

-The [`@typescript-eslint/parser`](./packages/parser/) package in this monorepo is, in fact, the custom ESLint parser implementation we provide to ESLint in this scenario.
+The [`@typescript-eslint/parser`](./packages/parser/) package in this monorepo is, in fact, the custom parser (implemented on top of the TypeScript Compiler) we provide to ESLint in this scenario.

 The flow and transformations that happen look a little something like this: